StakeandRelax-Validator/docs/validators/relaying/hermes.md

 ## Building Hermes

 For preparation, we will create a dedicated user to run Hermes.
-Following command will also create home directory for the new user.
+The following command will also create home directory for the new user.

 ```bash
 sudo useradd -m -d /srv/hermes hermes